stkent/AdventOfCode2016/day2/README.md

       A B C
         D

-You still start at "5" and stop when you're at an edge, but given the same rawInstructions as above, the outcome is very different:
+You still start at "5" and stop when you're at an edge, but given the same instructions as above, the outcome is very different:

 - You start at "5" and don't move at all (up and left are both edges), ending at 5.
 - Continuing from "5", you move right twice and down three times (through "6", "7", "B", "D", "D"), ending at D.